-- Proof of registration with the Texas State Securities Board (as applicable).
+- Proof of registration with the Texas State Securities Board (as applicable); and

 - Completed System questionnaire.

 All investment providers (including but not limited to, financial institutions, broker/dealers, investment pools, mutual funds, and investment advisors) shall provide a certification that the authorized representative of the firm has received and thoroughly reviewed the System's current Investment Policy.
-The certification will be maintained in the treasury department.
 This statement shall certify that the firm has implemented reasonable procedures and controls in an effort to preclude transactions conducted with the System not authorized by the Investment Policy except to the extent that this authorization is dependent on the analysis of the makeup of the System's entire portfolio or requires interpretation of subjective investment standards.